KaluB70/Reaktor_assignment/README.md

 ## The project was build fully with create-react-app and its available modules.

 It is not yet optimized and has a lot of work to do to make it handle the data and renders better.
+Couldn't figure out the CORS error when fetching data for the time being, so I used a chrome extension called **[Moesif Origin & CORS Changer](https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc)** - TO BE RESOLVED

 # TODO: